Floflis/Floflis-DNA/README.md

 * upgrade module instead of relying on `floflis` (install.sh will also use it)
 * modular changelog
 * detect a installation that were canceled without user asking
-* tell when install.sh isn`t exec as root
+* tell when install.sh isn't exec as root